 Sadly, it is not possible to avoid accidents that are caused by another person’s negligence, but there are some things you can do to help make your walks a little bit safer:

 Being injured in a pedestrian accident can have a severely negative impact on the rest of your life from that point forward.
 You do not have to suffer silently.
-If you need a pedestrian accident lawyer in Blue Springs, contact Mayer & Rosenberg, P.C. to have your case evaluated free of charge.
+If you need a crosswalk accident lawyer, contact Mayer & Rosenberg, P.C. to have your case evaluated free of charge.
 We are committed to seeing justice done for our clients, and we have a 40-year-long track record of helping our clients turn a bad day into a brighter future by advocating for them in the courtroom.
 We will assist you with pursuing the recovery of damages.
 Damages are assessed by the courts based on factors like medical expenses, daily living costs, lost wages, loss of consortium, and pain and suffering endured due to the accident.
 These damages may then be given to you in the form of a cash award.
 We charge absolutely no attorney’s fees until your case has been won or settled, and you can call us for a free consultation today.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.